OK Computer: Critical reception

-OK Computer received acclaim.
+OK Computer has been met with widespread acclaim.
 Critics described it as a landmark release of far-reaching impact and importance, but noted that its experimentalism made it a challenging listen.
 According to Tim Footman, "Not since 1967, with the release of Sgt.
 Pepper's Lonely Hearts Club Band, had so many major critics agreed immediately, not only on an album's merits, but on its long-term significance, and its ability to encapsulate a particular point in history."
 In the British press, the album garnered favourable reviews in NME, Melody Maker, The Guardian and Q. Nick Kent wrote in Mojo that "Others may end up selling more, but in 20 years' time I'm betting OK Computer will be seen as the key record of 1997, the one to take rock forward instead of artfully revamping images and song-structures from an earlier era."
 John Harris wrote in Select: "Every word sounds achingly sincere, every note spewed from the heart, and yet it roots itself firmly in a world of steel, glass, random-access memory and prickly-skinned paranoia."

 The album was well received by critics in North America.
 Rolling Stone, Spin, the Los Angeles Times, the Pittsburgh Post-Gazette, Pitchfork and the Daily Herald published positive reviews.
 In The New Yorker, Alex Ross praised its progressiveness, and contrasted Radiohead's risk-taking with the musically conservative "dadrock" of their contemporaries Oasis.
 Ross wrote: "Throughout the album, contrasts of mood and style are extreme ...
 This band has pulled off one of the great art-pop balancing acts in the history of rock."
 Ryan Schreiber of Pitchfork lauded the record's emotional appeal, writing that it "is brimming with genuine emotion, beautiful and complex imagery and music, and lyrics that are at once passive and fire-breathing".

 Reviews for Entertainment Weekly, the Chicago Tribune, and Time were mixed.
 Robert Christgau from The Village Voice said Radiohead immersed Yorke's vocals in "enough electronic marginal distinction to feed a coal town for a month" to compensate for the "soulless" songs, resulting in "arid" art rock.
 In an otherwise positive review, Andy Gill wrote for The Independent: "For all its ambition and determination to break new ground, OK Computer is not, finally, as impressive as The Bends, which covered much the same sort of emotional knots, but with better tunes.
 It is easy to be impressed by, but ultimately hard to love, an album that luxuriates so readily in its own despondency."